percona/mongodb-orchestration-tools/README.md

 - **dcos-mongodb-controller**: tool for controlling the replica set initiation and adding system MongoDB users
 - **dcos-mongodb-watchdog**: daemon to monitor dcos pod status and manage mongodb replica set membership

-## Use Case / Required
+## Use Case
-The tools in this repository are designed to be used specifically within the [DC/OS 'percona-server-mongodb' service](https://docs.mesosphere.com/services/percona-server-mongodb/) by using the [DC/OS SDK API](https://mesosphere.github.io/dcos-commons/reference/swagger-api/), etc.
+The tools in this repository are designed to be used specifically within the [DC/OS 'percona-server-mongodb' service](https://docs.mesosphere.com/services/percona-server-mongodb/) by using the [DC/OS SDK API](https://mesosphere.github.io/dcos-commons/reference/swagger-api/) or Kubernetes.

+## Required

+### MongoDB
+These tools were designed/tested for use with i[Percona Server for MongoDB](https://www.percona.com/software/mongo-database/percona-server-for-mongodb) 3.6 and above.

+### DC/OS
 The minimum requirements are:
 1. DC/OS 1.10+
 2. DC/OS SDK 0.42.1+